grain-lang/grain/stdlib/result.md

 toOption : Result<a, b> -> Option<a>
 ```

 Converts the Result to an Option.
-The error is discarded and replaced with `None`.
+An error value is discarded and replaced with `None`.

 Parameters: